shovansarkarece/css/Display/display.md

 - **Creating standalone elements like paragraphs, headings, divs, and dividers.**
 - **Structuring the main content of a webpage, such as articles or sections.**

-/*todo Inline Elements: */
+### Inline Elements
+### display: inline

-/*? display: inline  👉 The inline value makes the element an inline-level element.
+- **👉 The inline value makes the element an inline-level element.
 Inline elements only take up as much width as necessary, and they do not create a new block formatting context.
-Inline elements can appear on the same line as other inline elements. */
+Inline elements can appear on the same line as other inline elements.**

-/* Inline Flow: They flow within the content and don't start on new lines.
+- **Inline Flow: They flow within the content and don't start on new lines.**
-Space-Efficient: They take up only as much width as necessary.
+- **Space-Efficient: They take up only as much width as necessary.**
-Side-by-Side: They can sit next to each other horizontally.
+- **Side-by-Side: They can sit next to each other horizontally.**
-Common Examples: Include links, spans, and emphasis tags.
+- **Common Examples: Include links, spans, and emphasis tags.**
-Text Enhancements: Often used for styling text or adding small inline elements. */
+- **Text Enhancements: Often used for styling text or adding small inline elements.**

-/* Use Cases:
+### Use Cases:
-Styling text elements like links (<a>) or spans within paragraphs.
+- **Styling text elements like links (<a>) or spans within paragraphs.**
-Displaying elements side by side within a paragraph. */
+- **Displaying elements side by side within a paragraph.**

 /** ------------------------------------------------------------------------------------------------------ */